Peel, Isle of Man City

 Bus: Bus 2 (or service 2/3 depending on timetable) runs between Douglas and Peel and is the main public transport link for Peel; the journey takes about 25-35 minutes from Douglas.
 Buses on the island are run by local operators and are economical and frequent enough for most visitors.

-How to Get Around Peel, Isle of Man #
+How to Get Around Peel, Isle of Man#

-Where to Eat in Peel, Isle of Man #
+Shopping in Peel, Isle of Man#

-Nightlife in Peel, Isle of Man #
+Nightlife in Peel, Isle of Man#

 Nightlife in Peel is low-key, centred on traditional pubs, seafood restaurants and occasional live music.
 It’s relaxed rather than late-night club-focused, and activity increases in the summer season.
 For bars open late or a broader nightlife scene, Douglas has more choices.